Noza23/TransferSAM/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This repository attempts to optimise Segment Anything Model (SAM vit_b) developed by Meta AI for medical image segmentation, namely **[Kidney and Kidney Tumor Segmentation](https://kits-challenge.org/kits23/)** using transfer learning techniques, such as: Feature Extraxction, Fine-Tuning and Domain Adaption.
+This repository attempts to optimise Segment Anything Model (SAM vit_b) developed by Meta AI for medical image segmentation, namely **[Kidney and Kidney Tumor Segmentation](https://kits-challenge.org/kits23/)** using transfer learning techniques, such as:

+    - Feature Extraxction
+    - Fine-Tuning
+    - Domain Adaption

 It was developed as part of the Applied Deep Learning with TensorFlow and PyTorch course conducted at LMU Munich under the guidance and supervision of Mina Rezaei.